winnie54/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that writes the result of the command ls -a into a file
+Script that duplicates the last line of a file